 We also tried the bakery’s trendy yet luscious Black Sesame Cookie baked with Tahitian chocolate, Belgian chocolate and French salt.
 To say we enjoyed the salty, chocolate-filled cookie is an understatement.
 But it wasn’t the motivation for our return.

 Our second visit was more about savory food and included a fennel-flavored Pølsehorn (i.e. Sausage Roll) and more buttered, cheese-filled Breakfast Buns.
-To this day, Daryl calls the simple, elemental cheese and butter bun his “new favorite thing” and is currently on the hunt for sourdough buns so he can to recreate it at home.
+To this day, Daryl calls the simple, elemental cheese and butter bun his “new favorite thing” and occasionally does his best to recreate the breakfast sandwich at home.

 Our Favorite Pastry at Hart Bageri